IK Enemkpali

-Ikemefuna Chinedum "IK" Enemkpali (born July 3, 1991) is a former American football defensive end.
-He was drafted by the New York Jets in the sixth round of the 2014 NFL Draft.
-He played college football at Louisiana Tech.
+Ikemefuna Chinedum "IK" Enemkpali (born July 3, 1991) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He was selected by the New York Jets in the sixth round of the 2014 NFL draft.
+He played college football for the Louisiana Tech Bulldogs.

-Enemkpali is most known due to his altercation with quarterback Geno Smith, when he punched Smith in the jaw over a $1,200 plane ticket dispute, $600 of which was to be reimbursed.
-The punch broke Smith's jaw and led to the release of Enemkpali.
+Enemkpali is most known due to his altercation with his Jets teammate and starting quarterback Geno Smith, when he punched Smith in the jaw over a $1,200 plane ticket dispute, $600 of which was to be reimbursed.
+The punch broke Smith's jaw, causing him to miss multiple games and not play that season, and led to the release of Enemkpali.

-Early years
+Early life

 Enemkpali was born in Pflugerville, Texas, on July 3, 1991, to Igbo Nigerian immigrants.

 He attended Pflugerville High School in Texas, where he played for the Panthers football team.
 Enemkpali was selected to the All-District 25-5A first-team and all-Central Texas third-team by the American Statesman.
 He had 64 tackles and 14 sacks in his senior season in high school.